gasparch/vim8-ligatures-package/README.md

 ## Build process hangs on 'Copying files to the temporary directory...'

 This is slowest part of checkinstall which is used to create package.
-Go dring some water or tea or coffee.
+Go drink some water or tea or coffee.
 It usually takes 5-10 minutes to assemble package with a lot of small files.